bigavo/iOSPasswordRobotTest/README.md

 # iOSPasswordRobotTest
-This is a Test Automation project for an ios application name Password.
+This is a Test Automation project for an ios application.
 The projects includes numbers of test cases were written in RobotFramework and AppiumLibrary.
+Too see the test cases, please check out AddNewEventTest.robot file